 In 2000, Blockbuster declined to purchase Netflix for $50 million.
 This was considered to be a major misstep in Blockbuster’s decision-making.

 This was at a time when the internet had just become a household thing, and video streaming hadn’t been introduced.
 Also, Blockbuster scoffed at the viability of Netflix’s subscription-based movie rental mailing service.

 If Blockbuster had to compete with the convenience of Netflix, it had to change its operating model to something similar to them.

 This meant that Blockbuster had to let go of a large chunk of its revenue stream – late fees.
 Late fees were charged to customers returning the rental copies after their rental period had ended.
-For Blockbuster to move onto the subscription model meant that it had to give up on an established, well-paying revenue stream and this could have made Blockbuster hesitate on switching their business model entirely.
+For Blockbuster to move onto the subscription model meant that it had to give up on an established, well-paying revenue stream, and this could have made Blockbuster hesitate to switch its business model entirely.